Precautions to take before installing Chrome extensions

 The majority of extensions are not malicious, dangerous or privacy invading.
-The last years have seen a rise of an industry however that monetizes browser extensions.
+Some extensions are, however as malicious actors find new ways to take advantage of certain loopholes.
+The last years have seen a rise of an industry that monetizes browser extensions, often in the form of collecting and selling user data.

 Companies contact extension developers to either purchase successful extensions (based on users) outright, or broker a deal with the developer to include scripts used to monetize the extension or track users of it.

-This seems to happen more on Chrome than on Firefox, and one of the reasons why that is the case is that Chrome extensions get updated automatically, often without the user even noticing that this happened.
+This seems to happen more on Chrome than on Firefox, and one of the reasons why that is the case is that Chrome extensions get updated automatically, often without the user even noticing that this is happening or happened.

 So what can you do to prevent this from happening to you?